Todd W. Reeser

 In 2010, Reeser published his second monograph with Wiley-Blackwell, an interdisciplinary book written for a general educated audience.
 Masculinities in Theory is intended to provide a series of theoretical models for considering the growing field of masculinity studies from a literary/cultural perspective, especially as inflected by post-structuralist thought.
 The book synthesizes key approaches already in place and proposes new models.

-Reeser has completed his next book “Setting Plato Straight: Translating Ancient Sexuality in the Renaissance,” which deals with the complicated question of the reception of Platonic sexuality in philosophical and fictional texts of the European Renaissance, from Leonardo Bruni in the early 15th century to Montaigne in the late 16th.
-Comparative and comprehensive in scope, the manuscript studies how hermeneutics and sexuality do and do not dovetail in a number of textual-sexual contexts.
-He is working on several new projects, including a translation of one of the first French feminist renaissance texts (“The Ship of Virtuous Ladies” by Symphorien Champier), a study of masculinity and “awkward” affect, and a longer-term project on transgender France
+Reeser’s most recent monograph, “Setting Plato Straight: Translating Ancient Sexuality in the Renaissance,” deals with the complicated question of the reception of Platonic sexuality in philosophical and fictional texts of the European Renaissance, from Leonardo Bruni in the early 15th century to Montaigne in the late 16th.
+Comparative and comprehensive in scope, the book studies how hermeneutics and sexuality do and do not dovetail in a variety of textual-sexual contexts.
+He is working on several new projects, including a forthcoming translation of one of the first French feminist renaissance texts (“The Ship of Virtuous Ladies” by Symphorien Champier), a study of masculinity and affect, and a longer-term book project on transgender France and universalism from the 1950s to today.

 Selected Awards and Honors